IBM/aspera-cli/docs/README.erb.md

 <%=tool%> is typically executed in a shell, either interactively or in a script.
 <%=tool%> receives its arguments from this shell (through Operating System).

-#### Shell parsing for Linux, Unix, Macos
+#### Shell parsing for Unix-like systems: Linux, Macos, AIX

-On Linux and Unix environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
+On Unix-like environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
 In this environment the shell parses the command line, possibly replacing variables, etc... see [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 Then it builds a list of arguments and then <%=tool%> (Ruby) is executed.